Skip to content

 return {"success": False, "error": str(e), "tool": tool_name}

-# Execute all tool requests concurrently
+# Execute all data processing tool requests concurrently

-tasks = [execute_single_tool(request) for request in tool_requests]
+tasks = [execute_single_data_tool(request) for request in tool_requests]

 results = await asyncio.gather(*tasks, return_exceptions=True)